zoometh/Rdev/README.md

 # Rdev
-> Test Files for R, Python and JavaScript
+> Test Files and Functions for R, Python and JavaScript

 ## 3D model management and viewers with open softwares

-Low-resolution photogrammetric model of engraved rocks from the Mont Bego rock-art site (Alpes-Maritimes, France)
+Low-resolution photogrammetric model of engraved rocks from the Mont Bego rock-art site (Alpes-Maritimes, France) with:

-**IT**:

 * Python programming